maci0/gke-inference-from-scratch/part1.md

 ### 9.1 Deploy NCCL Test Job

 Let's verify that RDMA networking is working correctly with an NCCL bandwidth test.
-This test uses the GIB (Google Infiniband) NCCL plugin optimized for RoCE.
+This test uses the NCCL RDMA plugin optimized for RoCE.

 We provide a complete NCCL test configuration in the repository that you can use: